polterguy/polterguy.github.io/getting-started/index.md

   image_description: Baby Wizard waving his magic wand over his magic hat to practice his spell casting
 ---

-The easiest and least expensive way to get started with Magic is to [signup for a cloudlet at AINIRO.IO](https://ainiro.io/buy).
-However, if you have purchased a single server license, or a Kubernetes license, you have been given access to its source code - At which point you can install Magic locally on your own development machine.
-The easiest way to get started with the source code is to use Docker.
+The easiest way to get started with Magic is to [signup for a cloudlet at AINIRO.IO](https://ainiro.io/buy).
+However, if you want to run it locally you can use either Docker or the source code.
+The easiest way to get started is to use Docker.

 ## Using Docker